arianrotolo/MintSetup/README.md

 ### <a id="faq-howitworks">How does it work?</a>

 The `commands.json` file acts a huge dictionary that maps the appropriate software to the appropriate commands to install them.
 The Python3 app runs the GUI and records your choices, then uses this dictionary to compile all the necessary commands you need into a Bash script called `your_setup.sh` in the /bin folder.
-Feel free to check out your setup script there.

 ### <a id="faq-required">Is anything installed that I can't disable?</a>

-The app does a dist-upgrade and downloads [cURL](https://curl.haxx.se/) by default.
-Here is a full list of everything else you can download:
+The app does a dist-upgrade and downloads [cURL](https://curl.haxx.se/) by default

 ### <a id="faq-codename">What is a distribution codename?</a>

 It's kind of like a version for Ubuntu-based OSs.
-You can find yours by running the following command in the terminal:
+You can find yours by running:
 ```bash
 alias upstream-lsb="grep DISTRIB_CODENAME /etc/upstream-release/lsb-release | grep -o --colour=never \"[a-z-]*$\""
 ```